Reiwils/Binus-Broadcast-Competition/README.md

 # Binus-Broadcast-Competition
-Saya pernah mengikuti kompetisi Binus Broadcast yaitu menjadi news presenter yang langsung dinilai oleh orang yang bekerja di BBC News.
-Dalam kompetisi ini saya mengikuti webinar dari Zilvia Iskandar dan menulis naskah berita sendiri walaupun dikompetisi ini saya tidak melaju ke babak final.
+I once took part in the Binus Broadcast competition, namely becoming a news presenter who was directly judged by people who work at BBC News.
+In this competition I took part in a webinar from Zilvia Iskandar and wrote my own news script, although in this competition I did not advance to the final round.